criteo/consul-templaterb/README.md

 7. [Services in JSON](samples/consul_template.json.erb)
 8. [Generate HaProxy Configuration](samples/ha_proxy.cfg.erb)

-If you want to test it quickly, you might try with (assuming you consul agent is listening on `http://localhost:8500`):
+If you want to test it quickly, you might try with (assuming your consul agent is listening on `http://localhost:8500`):

 ```shell